Ron Passaro is an award winning composer based in New York City.

 Ron most recently completed the score for the feature documentary, Queen Mimi, from Director Yaniv Rokah and Executive Producer Michael Shamberg (Pulp Fiction, Django Unchained).

 Ron launched his own music production company, Audio Verite, in 2013 with co-founder Shawn P. Russell.
 Recent clients include AIG, M&G Investments and Reuters.
-Their music can currently be heard on popular TV shows such as “Amish Mafia,” “Catfish,” “Ink Master,” “Married to Medicine” and “The Real Housewives of Miami.”
-They also wrote the theme song for the upcoming Travel Channel show, “Hotel Amazon.”
+Their music can currently be heard on popular TV shows such as “Pawn Stars,” “Amish Mafia,” “Catfish,” “Ink Master,” “Too Cute,” “Married to Medicine” and “The Real Housewives of Miami.”
+They also wrote the theme song for the Travel Channel show, “Hotel Amazon.”

-Ron recently completed 10 minutes of music for a tribute to Hillary Clinton on the occasion of the Children’s Defense Fund’s 40th Anniversary.
+On the occasion of the Children’s Defense Fund’s 40th Anniversary, Ron completed 10 minutes of music for a tribute to Hillary Clinton.
 The event was held on September 30th, 2013 at Washington D.C.’s famed Kennedy Center with Hillary Clinton in attendance for the event.

 Ron was honored to have a brass fanfare commissioned and performed by the West Point Band in honor of the West Side Presbyterian Church’s centennial celebration.
 It had its world premiere at the church on October 14th, 2011.

-Ron’s current musical theater work includes writing the songs for a musical about New York real estate with collaborators Alex Lippard and David Lee.
+Current musical theater work includes writing the songs for a musical about Leona Helmsley with collaborators Alex Lippard and David Lee.

 Ron studied music and orchestration with Osvaldo Golijov at the College of the Holy Cross where he received the Beethoven Award for outstanding composition.
 He continued on to get his MFA at the Tisch Graduate Musical Theater Writing Program at NYU and studied small ensemble composition with Conrad Cummings at The Juilliard School.
 Ron also attended Hollywood orchestrator Scott Smalley’s Advanced Orchestration Course: “The Art and Craft of Orchestration for Film & TV.”

-Ron is a member of ASCAP and the SCL.
+Ron Passaro is a proud member of ASCAP and the SCL.